Did you know that pomegranates are around for picking just a few magical months in the fall?

 Blue Ridge Pomegranates, Winters

-This small family farm will be open the weekend of November 4-5 from 8 am-noon for the 2023 season.
+This small family farm is usually only open one or two weekends in October for u-pick.
 Check their Facebook for updates on their policies.
-Blue Ridge Pomegranates is a small local family-owned pesticide and herbicide-free farm located in Winters, Ca. Call 707-416-7421.
+Blue Ridge Pomegranates is a small, local, family-owned pesticide and herbicide-free farm located in Winters, CA. Call 707-416-7421.
 Winters is right by Vacaville, with lunch options and shopping aplenty.
+For 2025, UPick is still TBD.

 Website >